corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 // synchronisation should be launched asynchronously if corda-flows transport is used subFlow(ScheduleSyncFlow(launchAsync = true))
 ```

+> It is better to avoid launching ScheduleSyncFlow in synchronous mode, as it might result to a deadlock, as described in one of the previous sections

 ## Getting available versions

 Available versions can be fetched via `GetAvailableVersionsFlow`.